ShezzyBear/DailyScrum/README.md

 #### What will you do today? :running::dash:

 :star: AZ-15

 :star: AZ-16

 :star: AZ-44

 :star: AZ-49

 #### :triangular_flag_on_post::no_entry: Are there any roadblocks? :no_entry::triangular_flag_on_post:

-There are no current roadblocks :grey_exclamation:
+:white_check_mark: There are no current roadblocks